Aspen Miners: The ballpark

-Aspen teams were noted to have played minor league home games at Athletic Park.
-In 1889, David Hyman, owner of the Durant and Smuggler mines, donated 110 building lots owned by his Hallam Land Company to build a baseball park and race course.
+Aspen teams hosted their minor league home games at Athletic Park.
+In 1889, David Hyman, owner of the Durant and Smuggler mines, donated 110 building lots owned by his Hallam Land Company to build a baseball park and an adjacent race course.
 It was noted that the ballpark was relocated in 1895 to a nearby location due to expansion of the horse race portion of the site.
-The ballpark is noted to have been located near current intersection of Castle Creek Road and Highway 82, near today's Aspen Meadows in Aspen, Colorado.
+The ballpark was noted to have been located near current intersection of Castle Creek Road and Highway 82, near today's Aspen Meadows in Aspen, Colorado.